TandaHQ/work-samples/adnat (backend)/README.md

 # Adnat (Ruby on Rails challenge)

 For this challenge you will be creating highly simplified version of the Tanda web app from scratch using [Ruby on Rails](https://rubyonrails.org/).
-This is a Ruby on Rails challenge, so don't worry about design too much (just make sure it's usable).
-All we are looking for here is great code.
-You should use git as you build out your solution.
-Submit with a link to a GitHub repo containing your work.
-Check out the video below to for a working demo of what we want you to build.
+This is a Ruby on Rails challenge, so don't worry about design too much.
+Just make sure it's usable.
+You should use Git as you build your solution.
+For submission you are asked to push your repo to GitHub and provide us with the link and any necessary instructions.

 Your app is to have three models: users, organisations, and shifts.
 Your database layout should closely resemble the following [entity-relationship diagram](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model#Crow's_foot_notation):